Should I Exercise On an Empty Stomach? : How to Time Your Meals and Your Exercise

 The theory is that when you exercise on an empty stomach your body burns fat faster.

-A feature article published in The Telegraph states that according to a variety of studies, “a bout of aerobic exercise performed in the fasted as compared with non-fasted state increases the reliance on fat and subsequently reduces the reliance on carbohydrate as fuel during exercise, with several publications showing that fasted exercise oxidises (burns) around 20-30pc more fat.”
+An article published in The Telegraph states that according to a variety of studies, “a bout of aerobic exercise performed in the fasted as compared with non-fasted state increases the reliance on fat and subsequently reduces the reliance on carbohydrate as fuel during exercise, with several publications showing that fasted exercise oxidises (burns) around 20-30pc more fat.”

 When working out on an empty stomach doesn’t work